 But the truth is larger pots can be simply overwhelming if you’re new to cast iron cooking.
 Purchase an oven too large, and it will likely make its new home in the back of the cardboard.

 Larger ovens are almost always pricer than smaller pots of the same brand.
-And if you get a large pot, it can be more troublesome to move around in the sink if you need to get it a good scrubbing.
+And if you get a large pot, it can be more troublesome to move around in the sink if you need to give it a good scrubbing.

 Which size Dutch oven do I need?